 By Rick Steves

-Europe is always changing, and it's essential to plan and to travel with the most up-to-date information.
+Europe is always changing, and it's essential to plan and travel with the most up-to-date information.
 Study before you go.
-Guidebooks, maps, and travel websites are all key resources in getting started.
+Guidebooks, maps, travel apps, and websites are all key resources in getting started.

 A word of warning as you hatch your plans: Understand what shapes the information that shapes your travel dreams.
-Information you seek out yourself is likely to be impartial, whereas information that comes at you is propelled by business (see the sidebar on the next page).
-Many printed publications and websites are supported by advertisers who have products and services to sell; their information is often useful, but it's not necessarily unbiased.
-And don't believe everything you read.
-The power of the printed or pixelated word is scary.
+Information you seek out yourself is likely to be impartial, whereas information that comes at you is propelled by business.
+Many publications and websites are supported by advertisers who have products and services to sell; their information is often useful, but it's not necessarily unbiased.
+Don't believe everything you read.
 Many sources are peppered with information that is flat-out wrong.
-(Incredibly enough, even this book may have an error.)
+(Incredibly enough, even my books may have an error.)
 Some "writers" succumb to the temptation to write travelogues based on hearsay, travel brochures, other books, public-relations junkets, and wishful thinking.
 A writer met at the airport by an official from the national tourist board learns tips that are handy only for others who are met at the airport by an official from the national tourist board.

-For my run-down on guidebook series that cover Europe, see Comparing Guidebooks.
+For my run-down on guidebook series that cover Europe, see my tips for comparing guidebooks.

 When you pick up your guidebook, choose a map or two for planning purposes.
 The Michelin Map Europe 705 provides an excellent overall view of Europe.
-Many guidebook publishers (including Rough Guides, Lonely Planet, and Rick Steves) make maps or combination map-guidebooks.
+Many guidebook publishers make maps or combination map-guidebooks.
+While many online mapping tools are excellent for help in planning the finer points of your itinerary (especially if you're driving), there's nothing quite like laying out a large map on the table to get a sense of relative locations and distances, then inking in your intended route.
 For example, my European planning maps are designed to be used with my guidebooks.

 Just about every European city has a centrally located tourist information office loaded with maps and advice.
-This is my essential first stop upon arrival in any town, but you don't need to wait until you get to Europe to access their information.
+This is my essential first stop upon arrival in any town, but you can access their information well before showing up in person.
 Each European country has its own official tourism website — often a great place to begin researching your trip.
-Many of these sites are packed with practical information, suggested itineraries, city guides, interactive maps, colorful photos, and free downloadable brochures describing walking tours and more.
-In addition, nearly every European country has a national tourist office in the US that you can call or email with specific questions.
+Many of these sites are packed with practical information, suggested itineraries, city guides, interactive maps, inviting photos, and free downloadable brochures describing walking tours and more.
+In addition, nearly every European country has a national tourism board, often with an office in the US that you can email with specific questions.

-I'm a big fan of local sites loaded with insider tips.
+I'm a big fan of locally produced websites and blogs loaded with insider tips.
 Not only do they fill you in on the latest happenings and hot spots, but they help you feel like a native in no time.

 One of my favorite resources is Matt Barrett's Athens Survival Guide.
 Matt, who splits his time between North Carolina and Greece, splashes through his adopted hometown like a kid in a wading pool, enthusiastically sharing his discoveries and observations on his generous site.
-Matt covers emerging neighborhoods that few visitors venture into, and offers offbeat angles on the city and recommendations for vibrant, untouristy restaurants.
+Matt covers emerging neighborhoods and offers offbeat angles on the city and recommendations for vibrant, untouristy restaurants.